fbpx

 Grain to Glass

 FW is focused on ensuring the highest quality of whiskey is produced, beginning with grain selection, barrel aging, and bottling.
-FW begins with milling regionally produced grains to create unique mash combinations for its whiskeys, including bourbon and rye.
+With 97.3% of its grains sourced from Texas, FW begins with milling regionally produced grains to create unique mash combinations for its whiskeys, including bourbon and rye.
 FW worked closely with a thirty-year Kentucky bourbon veteran to carefully select each piece of equipment, including a Kentucky-produced copper still and a custom rickhouse.

 Throughout the distillation and aging process, FW has introduced its own techniques to leverage the extreme atmospheric conditions in Austin, TX, to produce a distinctly Texan whiskey.
 This includes improved efficiency of equipment using sophisticated automation systems that optimize quality control, consistency, and safety.